Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Ohhlanla, Shutterstock

 The Pomeranian is a popular dog from Central Europe.
-It’s a lively dog that demands your full attention and can get bold if it doesn’t get its way.
+They demand your full attention and can get bold if they don’t get their way.

 37. Pomerat

 The Pomerat is a mix between the Pomeranian and the Rat Terrier.
-It’s very playful and has nearly unlimited energy.
-It enjoys being with the family and helps entertain when guests arrive, but it can be standoffish with other dogs that it perceives as a threat.
+They’re very playful and have nearly unlimited energy.
+They enjoy being with the family and provide entertainment when guests arrive.
+However, they can be standoffish with other dogs that they perceive as a threat.

 38. Pomimo